mozilla-services/tecken/systemtests/README.rst

 Rules of systemtest
 ===================

-1. Thou shalt not import anything from ``tecken``.
-Test code must be self-contained.
+1. Don't run destructive tests against the prod server environment.

-2. Destructive tests get added in ``test_env.sh`` in the destructive tests section.
+2. Destructive tests get added in ``test_env.py`` in the destructive tests section.